jdillenkofer/pithos/README.md

 ```

 ##### Audit Log Middleware Configuration
 You can wrap any storage backend with the `AuditStorageMiddleware` to enable operation logging.

-This example shows how to configure it with a binary file sink:
+**Option 1: Using Local Keys**
 ```json
 {
   "type": "AuditStorageMiddleware",